 Here you will see an eclectic mix of styles, with many pieces showing the influence of the masters with whom I worked or studied.
 Eventually my own aesthetic began to emerge – after I allowed myself to get lost in the trees!

-A New Niche
+A Nice Niche

-Award winning entry in:
+Award winning entry

-Annual Jurried Show
+Annual Juried Show

 Honolulu Museum of Art

-Created especially for a friend's father.
+Made for a friend's father

-Article By Stephen Bratkovich
+Article by Stephen Bratkovich